Examples of non-rigid, modular vector bundles on hyperk\"ahler manifolds: The computation

 The above result led to the quest for examples of vector bundles on HK which are still modular and slope-stable, but not rigid.
 In fact, we are going to prove that if we perform simple representation-theoretic constructions on $\mE$, the resulting vector bundle is almost never rigid.
 We quote our first result here. \begin{theorem} Set $\mF =\W^2 \mE$ on $X$, using the above notation.
 Then $\mF$ is modular, but non-rigid.
 In particular, if we define $End^0(\mF)$ as $(\mF \otimes \mF^{\vee}) / \of_X$, we have \end{theorem}

 \begin{remark} Since $\W^2\mQ$ is irreducible, then is slope-stable \cite{ram66,um78}.
-However, one has to prove that also the restriction is slope-stable, while the simpleness that can be checked directly.
+However, one has to prove the slope-stability of the restriction, while the simpleness that can be checked directly.
 In fact $\mF \otimes \mF^{\vee}$ decomposes as the direct sum of $End^0(\mF) \oplus \of_X$.
 In particular, the full ext table of $\mF$ is

 This agrees with the Euler characteristic computation, which can be done using for example Riemann-Roch, and that shows $\chi(End(\mF))=-36$. \end{remark}